yashsahugtx/skype-docs/Skype/UCMA/in-meeting-during-the-conference.md

 In addition to enabling conference leaders to change the role of a participant from Attendee to Leader (promotion), UCMA 5.0 also enables conference Leaders to control the automatic Leader Role Assignment in a meeting.
 For example, the automatic promotion to **Leader** can be changed from **Everyone** to **SameEnterprise** to avoid anonymous users taking control of a meeting.
 Alternatively, automatic Leader Role Assignment can simply be turned off.

 > [!NOTE]
-> <P>An application developer should first decide which allowed automatic Leader Role assignment (if any) can be used after joining a conference.</P>
+> An application developer should first decide which allowed automatic Leader Role assignment (if any) can be used after joining a conference.

 ## Conference termination countdown

 UCMA 5.0 informs the application developer of when the conference Termination Countdown is fired.
 This typically results from the last authenticated (**SameEnterprise**) user of the conference leaving it and consists of a grace period after which the conference is deactivated.

 > [!NOTE]
-> <P>During this grace period, if an authenticated (<STRONG>SameEnterprise</STRONG>) user rejoins the conference, the conference Termination Countdown is stopped.</P>
+> During this grace period, if an authenticated (**SameEnterprise**) user rejoins the conference, the conference Termination Countdown is stopped.

 ## Conference recording